Last Updated on March 19, 2021 by Julia Wilson

-Very easy to grow outdoor plant which comes in a huge range of sizes from small to 6 foot tall.
+The sunflower is an easy to grow plant which comes in a huge range of sizes from 30 cm to 6 foot tall.
 The Sunflower can be cut when in flower and brought indoors.

-Native to Australia, these shrubs come in a number of colours, the most common is a stunning scarlet red.
+Native to Australia, these shrubs come in several colours, the most common is a stunning scarlet red.
 Hardy, and easy to grow in warm climates, the bottle brush-shaped flowers make a beautiful indoor floral display.

-With 120 species, the statice is a versatile outdoor plant which produces tiny flowers on a long stalk.
+With 120 species, the statice is a versatile outdoor plant with tiny flowers on a long stalk.
 Can be cut when in flower and brought indoors.

 Not to be confused with Lilies of the genera Lilium and Hemerocallis, which are highly toxic to cats.
 Peruvian lily is non-toxic to cats.

-Native to North and South America, Zinnia is a member of the sunflower tribe known for their bright coloured flowers.
-These shrubs are outdoor plants which can be cut when in flower for a stunning floral display.
+Native to North and South America, Zinnia is a member of the sunflower tribe known for its bright coloured flowers.
+These shrubs are outdoor plants that can be cut when in flower for a stunning floral display.

-There are a number of plants called jasmine which are toxic to cats, however true jasmine is non-toxic.
+There are several plants called jasmine that are toxic to cats, however true jasmine is non-toxic.
 The true jasmine is quite possibly my favourite scented plant, producing beautifully fragrant white flowers in spring which can be cut and brought indoors to fill the home with its heady scent.

 Very easy to grow in the garden and makes a lovely floral arrangement indoors.